matt-sd-watson/spora/docs/2-INPUTS.md

 New sample name: ON-PHL-20-##### or ON-PHL-21-##### \
 where ##### denotes the specific WGS Id that is used to track the genomic sequence within the PHO laboratory. outbreaker is designed to facilitate the renaming of FASTA headers to accommodate privacy guidelines and/or to use different label aliases for the outbreak.
 This feature can be toggled on using ```--rename```.
 There are two different renaming possibilities for user when ```--rename``` is enabled: \
-    • Option 1: The workflow will auto-detect any FASTA headers that have the format PHLON{20,21}-SARS##### and change them to ON-PHL-{20,21}-#####.
-If the FASTA header does not follow this format, it will be left as is (i.e. Gisaid sample headers that follow a different format, or external samples)
+    • **Option 1**: The workflow will auto-detect any FASTA headers that have the format PHLON{20,21}-SARS##### and change them to ON-PHL-{20,21}-#####.
+If the FASTA header does not follow this format, it will be left as is (i.e. Gisaid sample headers that follow a different format, or external samples) \
-    • Option 2: A CSV file of FASTA labels can be supplied using --names_csv.
+    • **Option 2**: A CSV file of FASTA labels can be supplied using --names_csv.
 This requires that ALL focal and background samples be included in the table.
 The contents of the table should have the following scheme as an example: original_name new_name
 PHLON21-SARS29115